pengzhangzhi/Awesome-Mamba/README.md

 # Awesome-Mamba
 Awesome list of papers that extend Mamba to various applications.
 Please issue/pr if you have any updates!
+We will discuss the papers on issues, feel free to join!
 ## Mamba
-[Mamba](https://github.com/state-spaces/mamba) is a new state space model architecture showing promising performance on language modeling with O(N) complexity.
+[Mamba](https://github.com/state-spaces/mamba) is a new state-space model architecture showing promising performance on language modeling with O(N) complexity.

 [mamba.py 🐍 : a simple and efficient Mamba implementation](https://github.com/alxndrTL/mamba.py)